Cisplatin: Synthesis

 Syntheses of cisplatin start from potassium tetrachloroplatinate.
 Several procedures are available.
 One obstacle is the facile formation of Magnus's green salt (MGS), which has the same empirical formula as cisplatin.
 The traditional way to avoid MGS involves the conversion of K2PtCl4 to K2PtI4, as originally described by Dhara.
 Reaction with ammonia forms PtI2(NH3)2 which is isolated as a yellow compound.
 When silver nitrate in water is added insoluble silver iodide precipitates and [Pt(OH2)2(NH3)2](NO3)2 remains in solution.
 Addition of potassium chloride will form the final product which precipitates In the triiodo intermediate the addition of the second ammonia ligand is governed by the trans effect.

 A one-pot synthesis of cisplatin from K2PtCl4 has been developed.
 It relies on the slow release of ammonia from ammonium acetate.

 Research

 Cisplatin has been studied with Auger therapy to increase the therapeutic effects of cisplatin, without increasing normal tissue toxicities.
+However, due to significant side effects, the search for structurally novel Pt(II) and Pd(II) compounds exhibiting antineoplastic activity is extremely important and aims to develop more effective and less toxic drugs.
+Cisplatin-like molecules ([PtCl(NH3)2] and [Pt(NH3)Cl2]) linked by variable length alkandiamine chains have attracted some interest in cancer chemotherapy.